Peej11/mainsail-installer/README.md

 Flash an SD card with the Raspbian Lite image from [here](https://www.raspberrypi.org/downloads/raspbian/).
 Create a file named `ssh` (with no file extension) on the /boot partition to enable SSH.
 Create a file called `wpa_supplicant.conf` on the /boot partition and add the contents to configure wireless access.
+Place your `printer.cfg`on the /boot partition and the installer will move it to the home directory.

 Sample contents look like this: